Immigration Laws & Same-Sex Couples

 To send a message to your representative in the House, you may use the House's Web site: Write Your Representative www.house.gov/writerep

-If you or someone you know is faced with this situation, please tell them to contact one of the following organizations.
+If you or an LGBT person you know is faced with immigration issues, please suggest they contact one of the following organizations:

 AILA (American Immigration Lawyers Association)

-AILA attorneys are advocating to include LGBTIQ people and same-sex binational couples in the latest prosecutorial discretion option that has kept several couples together while we await the repeal of DOMA.
+AILA attorneys are advocated to include LGBTIQ people and same-sex binational couples in the latest prosecutorial discretion option that has kept several couples together while we waited for the repeal of DOMA.

 Helping win asylum cases worldwide.